yoraish/aruco_gridboard/IndoorAutonomousFlight.md

 [img]

-On PC you also have to run a GCS of your choice (connected in tcp to 192.168.10.10:2000) to configure, see telemetry data, mavlink inspector, give commands, ...

-All of this things can be done also via ROS messages and services but in this way could be easier.

 At this point it should be possible to see /mavros/vision_pose/pose and /mavros/local_position/pose, represented as 3 Axes, on rviz and moving the quadcopter with the camera towards the Aruco Board, you shuld see the two poses moving close to each other.
+Connecting the GCS to the quadcopter (tcp 192.168.10.10 2000) it should be possible to see the quadcopter on the map, set flight mode and give commands.

 [video]

-If this last point is OK the first test could be done arming the quadcopter in Loiter mode, takeoff and hover over the Aruco Board with the Joystick.
+If this last point is OK the first test could be done arming the quadcopter in Loiter mode, takeoff and hover over the Aruco Board with the Joystick, then land.

 The last step (for now) is to test an all autonomous flight using one of the script included, to do this open another term or tab:
 ```